MLstate/opalang/README.md

 ## License & Credits ##

+Opa is open source and Copyright 2007-2012, MLstate.
+* The library is released under the MIT license;
-Opa is Copyright 2011, MLstate; it is distributed under the terms of the GNU Affero General Public License, version 3.
+* The compiler is released under the GNU Affero General Public License, version 3.
 See file LICENSE for details.

 The repository opalang is currently versioning 2 external tools in tools/ used only during the build process of Opa :
 * The Closure Compiler (see tools/jschecker/README for copyright information)
 * JsDoc Toolkit (see tools/jsdoc-toolkit/README.txt for copyright information)